Diego Martínez Barrio: Biography

 Barrio was born in Seville.
 A member of the Radical Republican Party, he was the Minister in the Alejandro Lerroux government but later he left the party for dissatisfaction with the politics of Lerroux.

 Martínez consequently founded and led the Republican Union and participated in the Spanish Popular Front, being elected to government in 1936.
-He led the integration of the Republican Union into the Popular Front, being elected the speaker of the Cortes (Spanish Parliament).
+He led the integration of the Republican Union into the Popular Front, being elected the speaker of the Cortes (Spanish Parliament)..
+Following the resignation of Santiago Casares Quiroga two days after the outbreak of the civil war, he was appointed prime minister on 19 July 1936.
+As part of his intention to avert war, his cabinet ignored the left wing of the Popular Front, but he would last just a few hours, and he resigned later the same morning, after an unsuccessful appeal to Nationalist General Emilio Mola to avoid war, and was succeeded by José Giral..
 In February 1939, he rejected to replace Manuel Azaña as president of the Republic.
-Following the resignation of Santiago Casares Quiroga two days after the outbreak of the civil war, he was appointed prime minister on 19 July 1936.
-As part of his intention to avert war, his cabinet ignored the left wing of the Popular Front, but he would last just a few hours, and he resigned later the same morning, after an unsuccessful appeal to Nationalist General Emilio Mola to avoid war, and was succeeded by José Giral.

 He fled the country after Francisco Franco came to power in 1939.

 He was the Grand Master of the Grande Oriente Español from 1929 to 1934.

 After the fall of the Republic, he went into exile, first to France and then to Mexico, where, in 1945, he was designated president of the Republic in exile until 1962.
 Martínez finally returned to Paris, where he died.

 In 2000, his remains were moved to Seville.